BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 Now the Hapi styleguide honestly sucks.
 Not because any of the conventions are wrong: I'm not sure if conventions, by their very definition, *can* be wrong ([correct me if I'm wrong on this point](mailto:shuvophoenix@gmail.com)).
 Conventions just *are*.

-I have a whole separate post for why I think the Hapi styelguide sucks [here]().
+I'm thinking of writing a whole other post to talk about why I dislike Hapi's styleguide.

 After thinking about it for a while I realized how PascalCased names can be advantageous in certain situations.